BeileiCui/MS-TFAL/README.md

-# Multi-Scale Temporal Feature Affinity Learning (MSTFAL)
+# Multi-Scale Temporal Feature Affinity Learning (MS-TFAL)

 ## Introduction
 * This is the implementation for our MSTFAL.